dartlangfr/game-store-codelab/user-story-3.md

     ```
 2. Filter the game list when typing text in search input
     - Add a `search` attribute in `games.dart` and bind it to the search input value ([Hints](#user-story-3-hints))
-    - Implement a filter function `filterSearch` that allows to filter a games sequence and use it in the template loop binding ([Hints](#user-story-3-hints)):
+    - Implement a filter function `filterSearch` that allows to filter a game sequence and use it in the template loop binding ([Hints](#user-story-3-hints)):

     ```HTML
     <template repeat="{{game in games | filterSearch(search)}}">
     ```
-3. Sort games list when clicking on _Sort by name_ or _Sort by rating_ buttons
+3. Sort game list when clicking on _Sort by name_ or _Sort by rating_ buttons
   - In `games.html`, bind click events to `sort` handler

     ```HTML